Africa: Climate

 The climate of Africa ranges from tropical to subarctic on its highest peaks.
-Its northern half is primarily desert, or arid, while its central and southern areas contain both savanna plains and dense jungle (rainforest) regions.
+Its northern half is primarily desert or arid, while its central and southern areas contain both savanna plains and dense jungle (rainforest) regions.
 In between, there is a convergence, where vegetation patterns such as sahel and steppe dominate.
-Africa is the hottest continent on Earth and 60% of the entire land surface consists of drylands and deserts.
+Africa is the hottest continent on Earth, and 60% of the land surface consists of drylands and deserts.
 The record for the highest-ever recorded temperature, in Libya in 1922 (58 C), was discredited in 2013.